Welsh evangelicals ask for clarity after vote on same-sex blessings

 "We are taking these very seriously as we seek to discern the best way to serve Christ faithfully in the nation of Wales.
 The decision of the Governing Body is deeply distressing to a significant number of Welsh Anglicans who now face tough decisions as to where their future spiritual home lies.

-"There have been and will be resignations from Clergy, Lay Readers, Worship Leaders, Church Wardens, Sunday School Teachers and parishioners.
+"There have been and will be resignations from clergy, lay readers, worship leaders, church wardens, Sunday school teachers and parishioners.

 "A number have withdrawn their regular giving to their churches," the statement reported.

-EFCW also called on the bishops to assure Church in Wales members that they "will neither introduce nor support a proposal for bringing forward a Bill for introducing same-sex Marriage within the five-year trial period of the experimental rite to bless a civil partnership or civil marriage".
+EFCW also called on the bishops to assure Church in Wales members that they "will neither introduce nor support a proposal for bringing forward a Bill for introducing same-sex marriage within the five-year trial period of the experimental rite to bless a civil partnership or civil marriage".

 Christian Today has contacted the Church in Wales for comment.